gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 ## Voting-based Fitting

-We could try to fit the model by exhausitively checking all combination of features.
+We could try to fit the model by exhaustively checking all combination of features.
 However, this approach is inefficient and bears a O(N<sup>2</sup>) time complexity.

 Voting is a decent alternative.
 The idea is to have features vote for compatible models and to capture model parameters that form a majority.
 It turns out that this set of winning model parameters are not affected by votes from clutter and noisy features as their voting will be inconsistent with the consensus.
 The problem of missing observations can also be overlooked as the fitted model can span multiple fragments.
 In general, voting is considered to be robust to outliers and missing data.